Robot Synesthesia: A Sound and Emotion Guided AI Painter: Acknowledgments

-This work was supported by NSF IIS-2112633 and the Technology Innovation Program (20018295, Meta-human: a virtual cooperation platform for a specialized industrial services) funded By the Ministry of Trade, Industry \& Energy (MOTIE, Korea).
+This work was in part supported by NSF IIS-2112633 and the Technology Innovation Program (20018295, Meta-human: a virtual cooperation platform for specialized industrial services) funded By the Ministry of Trade, Industry \& Energy(MOTIE, Korea).